CynicDog/Envoy-xDS-server-in-python/README.md

 * **RDS (Route Discovery Service)**: Defines the routing rules, specifying that all incoming requests (`/`) should be forwarded to the `httpbin_service` cluster.

 The xDS protocol aggregates these services into a single stream, allowing the Envoy proxy to receive all necessary configurations through one continuous gRPC connection.

-## Brief Explanations

-### xDS (eXtended Discovery Service)

-**xDS** is the collective name for a set of discovery APIs used by the Envoy proxy to obtain dynamic configurations from a management server.
-This allows for live updates to the proxy's behavior without requiring a full restart.
-The letter 'x' is a placeholder for the different types of discovery services, such as LDS, CDS, and RDS.

-### LDS (Listener Discovery Service)

-The **LDS** is responsible for defining **Listeners**.
-A listener is a named network location (e.g., an IP address and port) that Envoy binds to, accepting incoming connections.
-LDS configuration dictates how Envoy should handle these connections, including which filter chains and network filters (like the HTTP Connection Manager) to apply.

-### CDS (Cluster Discovery Service)

-The **CDS** is responsible for defining **Clusters**.
-A cluster is a logical grouping of identical upstream hosts.
-CDS tells Envoy about the existence of these upstream services, their load balancing policy, and other connection properties.

-### RDS (Route Discovery Service)

-The **RDS** is responsible for defining **Routes**.
-A route table contains rules that match incoming requests and determine which cluster the traffic should be forwarded to.
-RDS allows the dynamic configuration of these routing rules, enabling advanced traffic management techniques like A/B testing and canary deployments.

 ## Test Yourself\!